 What’s the Matter?

 Zermatt, over a mile high in the sky at 5,315 feet, is the gateway to the Matter valley.
 In its midst, thirty eight, 4000-meter peaks – including what may be the most recognizable one in the world – the Matterhorn.
 Even reaching Zermatt is a peak experience.
-Via the private (but covered by your Swiss Pass) Matterhorn – Gotthard – Bahn Railway, you'll pass through breathtaking views.
+Via the private (but covered by your Swiss Travel Pass) Matterhorn – Gotthard – Bahn Railway, you'll pass through breathtaking views.
 It won't be the altitude that takes your breath away.

 Zermatt knows that their tourism livelihood depends on keeping this monumental view in tact.
 To prevent air pollution, which could obscure the town's choice view of the Matterhorn, all of Zermatt is a combustion-engine, car-free zone.
 Almost all vehicles in Zermatt are battery driven and almost completely silent (look really well before crossing the street.)